 Monday to Friday 8.30am to 6.30pm (excluding Bank Holidays)

 Our Dispensers prepare, check and dispense medication prescribed by the GP, including repeat prescription requests for our dispensing patients.
 They also undertake the Dispensing Review of Use of Medicines and deal with medication enquiries.
 Our team members can be found on our Healthcare Team page.

-At The Crown Surgery we offer two types of reviews, one with a GP and one with a member of the Dispensing Team (for eligible patients - see above), we encourage patients to ensure they attend for these when invited.
+At The Crown Surgery we offer two types of reviews, one with a GP and one with a member of the Dispensing Team (for eligible patients who can use the dispensary service), we encourage patients to ensure they attend for these when invited.

 If you are receiving repeat medication, good safe practice requires you to have medication reviews with a GP from time to time depending on the medication you are taking.
 This is important, to ensure the medication is working and to assess whether it is still appropriate for you.
 Please attend your review appointment when we contact you.